UCD-SERG/serocalculator/README.md

 ## Contributing to this project

-We welcome contributions to this project - anything from typo corrections, requests for
+We welcome contributions to this project - anything from typo corrections to new features.
+Please see our [Contributor guide](https://ucd-serg.github.io/serocalculator/CONTRIBUTING.html#fixing-typos) for more information.